 Register & Vote

-The 2014 Primary Election is on August 26th.
-Registration for this election closes on July 28th at midnight.
-Click here to view the candidates that have received an endorsement from Equality Arizona for this election.
+The 2018 Primary Election is on August 28th.
+Registration for this election closes on July 30th at midnight.

 Elections & Voting

 Every American citizen has the right to vote.
 Your participation in state and local elections is critical to ensure we elect fair-minded candidates to represent you.

 In order to register to vote in Arizona, you must:

 - Be a resident of Arizona and the county listed on your registration.

 - Be at least 18 years of age on the day of the next regular General Election.

 - If you have been convicted of a one-count felony, you automatically regain your civil rights upon absolute discharge, and you are eligible to vote.
 If you have multiple felonies and need information about restoring your voting rights, visit the ACLU of Arizona.

 To be eligible for an election, you must be registered to vote at least 29 days before the day of the election.
 You can register three ways: